jvalls99/Personal/README.txt

 DIFFERENTIAL EXPRESSION:

 1. pipeline.nf: It is written with Nextflow language to facilitate pipeline construction.
-It allows to obtain from SRA identifiers and a reference the BAM files, from which the count matrix will be built and finally study the differential expression with edgeR and DeSeq2.
+It allows to obtain from SRA identifiers and a reference the BAM files, from which the count matrix will be built.

-2. build_matrix.R: Builds the matrix and executes the Differential Expression analysis.